Designing a Shared Use, Incubator, or Commissary Kitchen

 What is your budget based on your goals and what you can realistically afford?

 This may evolve and change as you look at the rest of the options so it’s something to bear in mind constantly as you go.
-But defining a working budget early on is important as things can quickly get out of control if you’re not on top of what you’re spending.
+However, defining a working budget early on is important as things can quickly get out of control if you’re not on top of what you’re spending.

 People often underestimate the cost of design and construction.
 So it is advisable to build in a contingency of at least 10%-20% for unforeseen costs.